vfarcic/devops24/manuscript/01-sts.md

 A disaster befell us.
 Only one of the three `db` Pods is running.
 We did expect a few restarts of the `api` Pods.
 They tried to connect to MongoDB and were failing until at least one `db` Pod started running.
 The failure of the two `db` Pods is a bit harder to explain.
 They do not depend on other Pods and Services so they should run without restarts.

 Let's take a look at the `db` logs.
 They might give us a clue what went wrong.

+W> A note to **GKE** users
+W>
+W> GKE will not be able to mount a volume to more than one Pod.
+Two of the `db-` Pods with have `ContainerCreating` status.
+If you `describe` one of those Pods, you'll see `Multi-Attach error for volume "pvc-..."
+Volume is already exclusively attached to one node and can't be attached to another`.
+That's a typical behavior since the default PersistentVolumeClass used in GKE creates volumes that can be attached only to one Pod at a time.
+We'll fix that soon.
+Until then, remember that you will not be able to see the logs of those Pods.

 We need to know the names of the Pods we want to peek into, so we'll use a bit of "creative" formatting of the `kubectl get pods` output.